Office of Research Integrity

 4. When reviewing exempt research applications, IRB reviewers will give special consideration to research that may raise ethical consideration and evaluate whether the research upholds MUSC’s ethical standards.
 When conducting such reviews, issues such as the level of risk, the equitable selection of subjects and provisions to maintain the privacy interests of participants and confidentiality of the data must also be adequately addressed.
 If there are interactions with participants, the IRB should determine whether there should be a consent process that will disclose such information as the activity involves research, a description of the procedures, the participation is voluntary and the name and contact information for the researcher.

-5. In addition, the Principal Investigator is responsible for assuring that the research is carried out in an ethical manner that includes appropriate subject protections.
+5. The Principal Investigator is responsible for assuring that the research is carried out in an ethical manner that includes appropriate subject protections.